MicrosoftDocs/windows-dev-docs/windows-apps-src/devices-sensors/call-control-migration.md

 Notes for existing apps using the system call control experience:
 - [CallOrigin](https://docs.microsoft.com/uwp/api/windows.applicationmodel.calls.provider?view=winrt-insider) related APIs and [EnableTextReply](https://docs.microsoft.com/uwp/api/windows.applicationmodel.calls.phoneline.enabletextreply?view=winrt-insider) APIs will no longer work after deprecation.
 - The [CallOrigin](https://docs.microsoft.com/uwp/api/windows.applicationmodel.calls.background.phonetriggertype?view=winrt-insider) & [IncomingCallDismissed](https://docs.microsoft.com/uwp/api/windows.applicationmodel.calls.background.phonetriggertype?view=winrt-22000&viewFallbackFrom=winrt-insider) phone triggers will no longer be fired after deprecation.
-- Apps should register [PhoneLineWatcher.LineRemoved](https://docs.microsoft.com/uwp/api/windows.applicationmodel.calls.phonelinewatcher.lineremoved?view=winrt-20348) Event  so that if the app has not declared "windows.phonecallactivation“ as an `uap13:Extension` Category in the `appxmanifest` file, it will get notified of hands-free line registration being removed after upgrading to a new Windows build that no longer supports system call control.
+- Apps should register [PhoneLineWatcher.LineRemoved](https://docs.microsoft.com/uwp/api/windows.applicationmodel.calls.phonelinewatcher.lineremoved?view=winrt-20348) Event  so that if the app has not declared `windows.phonecallactivation` as a `uap13:Extension` Category in the `appxmanifest` file, it will get notified of hands-free line registration being removed after upgrading to a new Windows build that no longer supports system call control.
 This will allow the app to notify users explicitly in a timely fashion.

 ## Handling HFP Device Registration and PhoneLineTransport Devices